Climate Monitor

 The global air temperature anomaly averaged over the current year 2024 for the reference period 1850–1900 is calculated daily and displayed in red in the left-hand diagram.
 This is also an exclusive calculation from primary data.
 The calculation steps essentially comprise: (1) Determination of the difference between the average temperature anomalies of the years 2024 (beginning of the year to the current day) and 2022 and the baseline 1940–2022, (2) addition of the temperature anomaly of the year 2022 to the reference period 1850–1900 (1.16 °C).

 Fig. 3–8: The source data comes from the Climate Reanalyzer (https://ClimateReanalyzer.org), which is affiliated with the Institute for Climate Change at the University of Maine.
 The original data is from the Copernicus Climate Change Service (C3S) (2023), ERA5.
 The anomalies were calculated by industryfootprint.org.
-Updated daily at 9:30 pm CET with a calculation delay of 6–8 days.

 The two charts show monthly ice extent anomalies plotted as a time series of percent difference between the extent for the month in question and the mean for that month based on the January 1981 to December 2010 data.
 The Northern hemisphere ice extent anomalies demonstrate a persistent downward trend with minimal variations.
 In contrast, the Southern hemisphere ice extent anomalies exhibit fluctuations without a discernible trend until a notable and abrupt decrease occurred in the year 2023.